 Grow Your Own Food

 If the cost of keeping your family in food is getting too much to handle, why not start supplementing with some of your own?
 Depending on where you’re based, there’ll be a whole host of fruits and veggies you can grow at a fraction of the cost of buying them, and gardening is a great family activity, which has also been shown to teach kids about nature and healthy eating, improve symptoms of depression and help seniors to keep physically and mentally fit.
 If you have the land, it really is one of the best things you can do to be frugal and take good care of your family.
+You can have a beautiful garden with the basic gardening tools.

 Give the Gift of Time